SoCraTesUK/socrates-uk/details.md

 Dorking rail station has direct links and connections from London Waterloo, London Victoria, Reading and Gatwick airport.

-Gatwick Airport is about 20 minutes from the venue and taxis cost from £30.
+Gatwick Airport is about 20 minutes from the venue.
+Uber taxis will cost £25-33 while black cabs in the airport will cost on average £64.00 depending on the traffic.

-Heathrow Airport is about 30 minutes and 1 hour from Wotton House, depending on traffic, and taxis should cost from £45.
+Heathrow Airport is about 30 minutes and 1 hour from Wotton House, depending on traffic, and Uber taxis should cost £38-51.
+Black cabs in the airport may cost up to £100.00.

+**TAXIS: ** If using taxis, either use [Uber][] or one of the [local taxi companies][] listed on the wiki.
+They are much cheaper.

 The fastest way to get to London from any airport is by train.
 Take a look at [National Rail][] for routes, times, prices and to book your tickets.
 If you are coming in a group, bear in mind you could save money.
 Three or four people travelling together pay for only two tickets if the service is off-peak (remember, you need to get these group tickets at the ticket office, rather than online or using the ticket machines at the train station).